Jan. 6 shook US democracy. Has Jan. 6 committee helped shore it up?

 However, he adds, they are still very much focused on the same core issues as in 2020.

-Brian Levin, director of the Center for the Study of Hate and Extremism at the University of California San Bernardino, compares the impact on these groups to mercury being hit by a hammer.
+Brian Levin, director of the Center for the Study of Hate and Extremism at California State University, San Bernardino, compares the impact on these groups to mercury being hit by a hammer.
 “Its consistency changes but not the toxins,” he says.

 Indeed, if the goal is to prevent another Jan.
 6-style attack, a congressional investigation will likely need to be complemented by legal, social, and security initiatives.

-Note: Editor’s note: This story has been updated to correct the name of the university that hosts the Center for the Study of Hate and Extremism.